nhsengland/datascience/docs/our_work/swpclab.md

 ![](../images/swpc_complex.png)

-*Figure 2: Diagram of the potential to expand the tooling in a vairety of ways to increase fidelity of the generated records and include additional modalitieis.*
+*Figure 2: Diagram of the potential to expand the tooling in a vairety of ways to increase fidelity of the generated records and include additional modalities.*

 Output|Link
 ---|---